“It was named for Robert Anderson Irion.”

 Nearly three decades previous, in 1876, the architectural pairing had completed and executed the designs of their first Texas Courthouse: one for Grayson County in Sherman.
 In those days, the Italianate style reigned across the state’s architectural profession.

-Before I continued the story, I need to make something clear.
+Before I continue the story, I need to make something clear.
 Much of what the lives of Martin and Moodie might have consisted of is simply unknown.
 To date, I’ve been unable to find a photograph of either man and have struggled to uncover much information.
 Their group is simply the most mysterious I’ve ever encountered throughout this project.

 Like ghosts, their names will suddenly appear while going over various courthouse records.
 Strikingly, their body of work follows no discernible patterns.
 Their courthouse resume is bound neither by a similar style nor a region they operated within.
 With a lack of any substantial information on who they were or how they lived, they have always proven to be increasingly extraordinary in my imagination.

 As such, I use what knowledge I have of Texas’ general architectural history and climate in this period to make the following claims (as I really can’t know for sure).
 After their work in Grayson County, the two drop off the courthouse record.
 They don’t remerge into history until 1899, twenty-three years later.
 In between 1876 and 1899 passed a tumultuous change in the landscape of Texas courthouses that I largely attribute to James Riely Gordon after he swept onto the scene in Bexar County in 1891.
 Landmark giants like Eugene Heiner and Alfred Giles had also already been at work, developing new styles from the more antique varieties of the 1870s and 80s.
-Richardson Romanesque, a castle-like school of architecture that Gordon popularized, seemed to become a dominating request among developing Texas counties in these years.
+Richardsonian Romanesque, a castle-like school of architecture that Gordon popularized, seemed to become a dominating request among developing Texas counties in these years.

 I say this to explain how difficult it may have been for Martin & Moodie to find any sufficient courthouse work.
 They might not have been looking for any certainly, but I think the new, larger demand for opulence is what mainly prohibited them.
 Gordon and his contemporaries were clearly hot commodities, which would explain his astounding eighteen courthouses across Texas by the end of his career.
 Roughly 14% of Texas counties had, at some point in history, a Gordon courthouse.
 That’s more than any other architect.

 Towards the end of the 1890s, however, a ‘less flashy’ style of architecture had gained more traction.
 I attribute a lot of this cultural shift to Wesley Clark Dodson (of Waco) who helped bring around a significant Second Empire trend across the state, following patterns and designs out of France to fuel the creative forces within Texan architecture.
 What we can tell from the rest of Martin & Moodie’s documented work indicates that they felt more comfortable with this newer trend.
 From 1876 to 1899, perhaps it befell the two to fall back from the overwhelming themes of grandeur and elaborate ornamentation being worked out by Gordon in San Antonio.
-Instead, they might have designed smaller buildings across Texas, the records of which we don’t have, and only found significant courthouse work when the pendulum of more simplistic style swung back their way.
+Instead, they might have designed smaller buildings across Texas, the records of which we don’t have, and only found significant courthouse work when the pendulum of a more simplistic style swung back their way.
 We can’t really be sure what prompted such a large gap in the courthouse record, but we do know that Martin & Moodie mysteriously reappeared in Brady just before the turn of the century.

 The door, much like all of Irion County, was wide open for Martin & Moodie.